• Skip to primary navigation

 Jump to Recipe Print Recipe

 Blue Cheese Vinaigrette is brimming with olive oil, blue cheese, two types of vinegar and a unique blend of spices.
-It's inspired by a delicious salad dressing served at a restaurant called Buddy's.
+It's inspired by a delicious salad dressing served at a restaurant called Buddy's in Pocatello, Idaho.
 This vinaigrette is tangy and cheesy.
-Toss it with crisp lettuce greens for a memorable salad.

 A fork full of green salad held above a bowl of salad.